 - Conventional loans are a wonderful home financing option with negotiable terms and rates to meet all types of unique needs.
-A conventional mortgage is fully funded and insured by a private lender.
 Some are starting to offer the most competitive rates in the mortgage industry.
 You will want to work with a skilled professional at Trinity Mortgage who can guide you through different conventional loan options.
 If you’re interested in purchasing a home in San Antonio, TX call Trinity Mortgage to get a free, no-obligation quote.

 Conventional Loan Essentials and Perks

 A conventional loan is a mortgage that is not insured or regulated by a government agency.
 In contrast, nonconventional loans are insured by agencies such as the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA), or the U.S. Department of Agriculture (USDA).
 Since they aren’t secured by the government, conventional loans might pose a higher risk to the lenders who provide them.
 For this reason, they are very selective about approval requirements.
 Conventional loans usually require a higher down payment than a nonconventional loan.
 Despite these issues, conventional loans have some amazing benefits to consider, such as:

 - Competitive interest rates, with fixed and adjustable rate options

 - Private mortgage insurance is not required with a 20% down payment

 - A wide range of terms, from 10-30 years

 - No income limits